edysegura/java-contact-mvc/README.md

-# Contact MVC
+# Java Contact Manager

-A simple contact manager example in Java using the architecture pattern MVC.
+A simple contact manager example using Java with the MVC architecture pattern.

 ## Instructions

-Assuming that you have JDK installed and in your path follow the commands below
+Assuming that you have JDK installed and added to your path in environment variables, follow the commands below.

 ### How to build on windows

-Run this command line ```gradlew build``` in the root folder
+Run this command line ```gradlew build``` on the root folder

 ### How to build on linux

-Run this command line ```./gradlew build``` in the root folder
+Run this command line ```./gradlew build``` on the root folder

 ### How to import in Eclipse IDE